pausabe/cpl-app/wiki.md

     3. Make the changes in the database
     4. Upload the database changes in the Deploy website

-- Update only code changes (SDK upgrades not included) -> Use Expo build and upload the build to the stores
+- Update only code changes (SDK upgrades not included) -> Use EAS updates and upload the build to the stores
     1. Make the code changes
     2. Make sure that we have the correct database under /cpl-app/src/Assets/db/ (it must be the one used to publish the current version)
     3. Change the version number X.X.(X+1) in app.json
-    4. Change the channel name in eas.json with the build number
-    5. Create the channel (eas channel:create)
-    6. Add the changes in the changelog
+    4. Add the changes in the changelog
-    7. Publish using the OTA updates using the correct release-channel (it must be the one used to publish the current version)
+    5. Publish using the EAS updates using the correct --channel (it must be the one used to publish the current version)
-    8. Push the code changes into the master branch
+    6. Push the code changes into the master branch

 - Update code & database (SDK upgrades not included) -> Use expo build with a new release-channel name (prod_channel_47)
     1. Download the latest database from Deploy website (make sure _tables_log registers amount is equal to current